On the Relativity in Configuration Space: A Renewed Physics In Sight: Conclusion

 \section{Conclusion}

-We have considered a theory in which spacetime is replaced by a larger space, namely the configuration space associated with a system under consideration.
+We have considered a theory in which spacetime is replaced by a larger space, namely the configuration space ${\cal C}$, associated with a system under consideration.
+In this picture a 4-dimensional spacetime is just a subspace of ${\cal C}$, associated with the degrees of freedom of a single point particle.
 For strings/branes the configuration space is infinite dimensional, but it can be reduced to a corresponding finite dimensional space, the so called Clifford space $C$.
 Since configuration space has extra dimensions, its metric provides a description of additional interactions, beside the 4-dimensional gravity, just as in Kaluza-Klein theories.
-In this theory there is no need for extra dimensions of {\it spacetime}.
-The latter space is a subspace of the {\it configuration space} $C$, and all dimensions of $C$ are physical.
-Therefore, there is no need for a compactification of the extra dimensions of $C$.
+In this theory there is no need for extra dimensions of {\it spacetime}, because the latter space is a subspace of the {\it configuration space} ${\cal C}$, and all dimensions of ${\cal C}$ are physical.
+Therefore, there is no need for a compactification of the extra dimensions of ${\cal C}$.
+The additional interactions, besides the 4D gravity, can occur in macro physics and in micro physics.
+If we consider macroscopic systems, e.g., at the levels from galaxies to the Universe, then we have a modification of gravity.
+If we consider elementary particles, then we obtain a description of gauge interactions.
+For larger values of $n$ (number of particles), one would expect gauge groups of larger and larger rank, but only in general.
+In particular, the configuration space metric can be of such block diagonal form (one block for each particle) that the gauge group of the interactions between fundamental particles remain the same.
+How this works in detail we postpone to future investigations.

+The notion of configuration space is ubiquitous in standard physical thought, and there are the subtle differences between how it and the usual space are are usually treated.
+But according to the view described in this paper, there are no such subtle differences: Basically there is the space of all possible matter configurations.
+If one assumes that positions of all particles are fixed and only the position of one particle is variable, then one has the space of all possible positions of the single particle.
+This is just the 4-dimensional spacetime.
+But the latter space is not the whole story, since it is only a subspace of a more general configuration space.
+What the standard physical thought has missed so far is to fully employ this more general space in the formulations of physical theories.